irods/irods/docs/manual/architecture.md

 irods@hostname:~/ $ iadmin modresc myReplResc context 'recursive_rebalance=false'
 ~~~

-A side effect is that the object count will no longer be correct in each unixfilesystem resource (however, the object counts have been removed in 4.2+).
+A side effect is that the object count will no longer be updated in each unixfilesystem resource (however, the object counts have been removed in 4.2+).

 ## Pluggable Authentication